atomjump/medimage-co-nz-content-only/ehrconnect-addon.md

 You can preview the ‘Show Extended options’ in this picture, and the ‘Advanced Options’ in this picture.

+__Useful Tip__: After you have set up the MedImage Server and EHR Connector, it is often a good idea to create a desktop shortcut on the client PCs, to either the EHR Log page, for error feedback, or the phone syncing result page if a variable number of people might want to sync in to the Server.

 ## Setting up ODBC